Vegetarian Paradise Vegetarian Paradise

 time 13 minutes

-A bore with an imagination, a noble warrior, a radical, an idealist or a pathological liar?
+A bore with an imagination, a noble warrior, a radical, an idealist, or a pathological liar?
 Who was Konstanty Moes-Oskragiełło, the first Polish vegetarian?

-“Moes-face is boring as hell,” wrote Maria Kłopotowska of her neighbour in a letter to Natalia Andriollowa.
+“Moes-face is boring as hell,” wrote Maria Kłopotowska of her neighbor in a letter to Natalia Andriollowa.
 She added: “Maybe boring, but he has quite some imagination.”
 In his spare time from lecturing in medicine, Konstanty Moes-Oskragiełło (1850–1910) played melancholic tunes on the flute.
 The sounds floated across the Bojarowo estate, through the pine forest to the Świder River and to the ears of holiday-makers walking along its high banks.
-In his study, Konstanty completed word puzzles, so complicated and long – and spiked with Persian and Ethiopian letters – that his neighbours, to whom he sent them (along with flower seedlings and even whole shrubs) threw their hands up in defeat.
+In his study, Konstanty completed word puzzles, so complicated and long—and spiked with Persian and Ethiopian letters—that his neighbors, to whom he sent them (along with flower seedlings and even whole shrubs) threw their hands up in defeat.
 They whispered among themselves: “Moes has his quirks.”
 Like the one that Kłopotowska was gossiping about: “[…] he fires [his pistol] when some new idea comes into his mind, without looking at who or where he’s firing.”
 She admitted, however, that Moes-Oskragiełło “[…] is, despite his peculiarities and clear manias on several points, a man with well-established concepts: honour, righteousness and nobility.”
 On the first anniversary of his death, Przegląd Wegetariański [Vegetarian Review] noted: “In words, restrained, and even with those close to him, not a talker.
 However, once engaged in conversation, he delighted with his directness, finesse and powers of persuasion.”

 “The worthiest of Poles”; “A warrior for vegetarianism”; “Moes-Oskragiełło is a pearl that is extremely rare”.
 This is how he was described in obituaries.
 Was it mere courtesy?
 Was he praised because it is not proper to speak ill of the dead?
 Doubtful.
 During his lifetime, he became an icon of the vegetarian movement in Poland and all around the world.
-“Oskragiełło was the first person here who dared to claim vegetarianism as the eternal true religion,” emphasized Janisław Jastrzębowski – a proponent of vegetarianism and author of the book Down With Carnivorism (1907) – in the Jarskie Życie [Vegetarian Life] monthly.
-But Moes-Oskragiełło was also the object of mockery, vulgar jokes and harsh criticism.
+“Oskragiełło was the first person here who dared to claim vegetarianism as the eternal true religion,” emphasized Janisław Jastrzębowski—a proponent of vegetarianism and author of the book Down With Carnivorism (1907)—in the Jarskie Życie [Vegetarian Life] monthly.
+But Moes-Oskragiełło was also the object of mockery, vulgar jokes,and harsh criticism.
 Why?

-From industry to nature
+From Industry to Nature

 His grandfather, Ernest Moes, ran a weaving mill.
-Konstanty’s father, Christian August Moes, was also involved in the textile industry – and with Poland, to where he came to from the Kingdom of the Netherlands, in search of his holy land, flowing with roubles, where everything was possible and great fortunes were to be made and lost.
+Konstanty’s father, Christian August Moes, was also involved in the textile industry—and with Poland, to where he came to from the Kingdom of the Netherlands, in search of his holy land, flowing with roubles, where everything was possible and great fortunes were to be made and lost.
 He managed to find such a place.
 At first, in Zgierz, where he was manager of a textile factory.
 Later, with his brother Fryderyk, he ran the C.A.
 Moes & Company factory.
 When high customs duties were imposed across the Kingdom of Poland after the November Uprising (1830), affecting among other things the export of textile products to Russia, the Moes family left for the Białystok region, where there were no such restrictions.

 Information

 Breaking news!
-This is the third of your five free articles this month.
+This is the second of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.

 Subscribe

 At Choroszcz, they rented the summer residence of the aristocratic Branicki family and shortly afterwards our hero entered the world: Konstanty Alfons Moes (he took the Oskragiełło surname in adulthood).
 Here, a tweed factory was swiftly established, as well as a dye house, steam mill and saw mill.
-The tweed factory was the largest business in the Białystok region at the time; in 1846, it employed 500 people.
+The tweed factory was the largest business in the Białystok region at the time; in 1846, it employed five hundred people.
 The employees could count not only on stable employment and pay, but also on social support.
 Christian Moes built them a housing estate, hospital, pharmacy and, for the Evangelists, a prayer house with a two-class primary school.
 Did the young, teenage Konstanty watch his father and think this is how it should be done?
 Was it here, in Choroszcz, that his social conscience was born?

 The businesses did well, but the Moes family were not in good health.
 It was suspected that it was down to the climate on the boggy terrain of Choroszcz.
 Christian Moes decided to buy an estate in Pilica, which at the time was in the Kielce Governorate.
-Once again: tweed factory, dye house, steam mill and saw mill.
+Once again: tweed factory, dye house, steam mill, and saw mill.
 When Konstanty finished school, his family sent him to Germany.
 There he studied technology and economics before returning to Warsaw to start a career in trade and industry.
 Soon, he went to Germany again to study medicine, which he did more for pleasure than because he had to.
 He spoke fluent English and German.
-“Konstanty Moes Oskragiełło was extraordinarily hard working, and spent a long time looking for answers to learned questions.
+“Konstanty Moes Oskragiełło was extraordinarily hard-working, and spent a long time looking for answers to learned questions.
 He read a lot and worked hard,” is how Dr. Piotrowski wrote of him years later in Przegląd Wegetariański.

 Although Oskragiełło was a prolific writer, after reading his books one is left feeling slightly dissatisfied.
 He mainly shares his own views in them.
 These are fascinating, of course, but there is little there about Oskragiełło himself, the man who was plagued by illness from birth by chronic gastroenteritis.
 Permanently weakened, he lost both kilos and the hope that he would ever get better.
 At first, he looked for help in conventional medicine, took the advice of family doctors and then “the leading authorities of Warsaw, Berlin, St. Petersburg, Moscow and Odessa.”
 He scrupulously stuck to the prescribed treatments, systematically took his medicines and regularly went to spas.
 He inhaled mountain air and bathed in mineral and mud baths in the best resorts in Europe: Carlsbad, Marienbad, Baden-Baden, Bad Kissingen, Warmbrunn (today, Cieplice Śląskie-Zdrój).
 For eight years he chased his health, but in all of this time, he claimed, he only felt relief the once: when he went to Constantinople, stopped taking his medicines and ate only oranges.

 He also tried allopathy, homeopathy, electro-homeopathy, electrotherapy, Baunscheidtism (‘treatment’ by multiple pricks of the skin) and hydrotherapy.
-He took the ‘secret medicine’ of James Morison, a popular 19th-century quack, which was simply a plant mixture with a laxative effect.
+He took the ‘secret medicine’ of James Morison, a popular nineteenth-century quack, which was simply a plant mixture with a laxative effect.
 Did any of this help?
 Not only did it not help, but it also made his health worse.
 “The last of my strength disappeared every day, my memory went and I was also struggling to move.
 Friends began to say goodbye to me, seeing what was happening,” he wrote years later.
 At the end of his tether, he convened a council of “first-class medical authorities” for the last time.
 The council determined he should “go to Italy, have fun, visit museums and theaters etc., in the company of a good friend.”

 That was the final straw.
 The resentful Oskragiełło broke with medicine.
 Over the following years he learned about its history, researched the biographies of doctors, and studied numerous medical methods in order to show that medicine is a scam and that a doctor is not in any way an authority, but a sly salesman of health dreams.
 He harshly criticized the smallpox vaccine, for example, discovered in 1796 by the British doctor Edward Jenner.
-This was typical of the 19th-century vegetarian movement.
+This was typical of the nineteenth-century vegetarian movement.

 Illness is shameful, he said.
 One should be embarrassed by illnesses.
 He believed it was testament to ignorance and limitations; that each person should take personal responsibility for getting ill.
-Over time, Oskragiełło became ever more radical and ever more controversial – one example of which was his views on race.
+Over time, Oskragiełło became ever more radical and ever more controversial—one example of which was his views on race.
 He closely followed scientific reports, read widely and conducted lively correspondence with scientists and researchers across Europe.
 He soaked up all the fashionable views of the time like a sponge.
 It is possible that, in his library of over 1000 books, there were works by Izydor Kopernicki, an anthropologist who measured skulls among the people of Galicia, including highlanders from near the city of Rabka.
 According to him, highlanders were the “perfect race”, at the vanguard of civilization.
 The anthropologist contributed to the creation of the Podhale mythology.
 In his books, he presents the Podhale highlanders as wild, audacious, courageous people, with enormous physical strength and unlimited fantasy.
 Beautiful souls in beautiful bodies.
 Health is the reward for a moral life, Oskragiełło declared in turn.

-Whoever wants to follow the fate of the ‘hipster of Otwock’ – as he was known at the time – faces a difficult task.
+Whoever wants to follow the fate of the ‘hipster of Otwock’—as he was known at the time—faces a difficult task.
 The questions multiply: Was Oskragiełło also ashamed of his own illness?
 Did he feel guilty?
 Did he really despise the sick and the disabled, as evidenced by some of his texts?
 Did his own sick and haggard body revolt him?
 What was really going on behind the mask imposed on him by the era in which he lived?
 Will the legend of the vegetarian from the Świder summer resort survive?
 Let us follow Oskragiełło to another moment that changed his life.

-The end of carnivorism!
+The End of Carnivorism!

 His new, better life (as he claimed) began when he limited the amount of meat he ate and then, probably at about the age of 33, switched to a permanent vegetarian diet.
 He no longer had to chase his health any more.
 He felt fantastic and, with the fervour of a convert, he persuaded others to also give up meat.
 “Meat pollutes the blood, gives it a putrid character, thickens it, makes one feverish, lazy; it irritates, arouses passions and gives our entire disposition a morbid mood. […] Such ferocity leads, in the spiritual life, to pride, hatred and contempt for other nations […] The principle of the ‘struggle for existence’, homo homini lupus, was born in meat,” he argued in the book Przyrodzone pokarmy człowieka i wpływ ich na dolę ludzką [Natural Foods of Man and Their Influence on the Human Condition].
 “The ruthless struggle for existence also includes killing animals endowed with life, feelings and maybe even a soul,” he wrote in the foreword to one of Alfred von Seefeld’s books, which he translated from German into Polish under the title Jarosz i jarstwo [Vegetarianism and Vegetarians].
 “The habit of shedding the blood of animals strongly influences the entire condition of man, both physical and moral.
 From the natural protector of nature, he becomes its persecutor.
 From animal blood to human blood, one step.”